 Pneumatic flooring nailers, as the name implies, are strictly used to lay tongue-and-groove floorboards.
 They are designed to deliver nails at just the right angle and depth to fix floorboards in place, but don’t have much other use besides that.

-Flooring nailers, unlike palm nailers, do not require continuous air flow.
-You can therefore easily operate your flooring nailer with a compressor of a relatively lesser capacity, but since the task of flooring is intrinsically done in a larger scale, most construction experts prefer a larger size of 4-6 gallons.
+Flooring nailers, unlike palm nailers, don’t need continuous air flow.
+You can easily operate a flooring nailer with a compressor of a relatively lesser capacity, but since flooring is mostly done on a large scale, most construction experts prefer a larger size of 4-6 gallons.

 Make sure the compressor can generate 70-120 PSI at a CFM of 2 or more for optimal functioning.